-Our next 2-hour meeting will take place on Sunday, April 6, 2014 at 2:00 PM at the home of Kim Keeble in Dartmouth, NS.
-We cordially welcome you to attend our meetings.
+Our next 2-hour meeting will take place on Sunday, April 23, 2017 at 2:00 PM at the home of Maria Klonowska in Dartmouth, Nova Scotia.
+We cordially invite you to attend as well.
+We truly welcome beginners and the curious, especially those who use the learning tool Duolingo.
 Please contact us (information above) for more information.
+Find us also on Meetup.

 Esperanto course in 5 very short lessons (10 to 15 minutes each):